CRNCwork/.github/profile/README.md

+# When do do not manage your own time, you become a slave.
+Discipline EQUALS freedom.

-Your time is the ONLY asset you have in this existence ... you get 86400 seconds/day. **You can manage your own time OR be a slave.**
+Your time is the ONLY asset you have in this existence.
+You get 86400 seconds/day.
+Use each second to become your own guru.

 As you go through the day CONTINUOUS COMPOUND the mental discipline by focusing on the NOWNESS of your time mgmt improvement.